 - Does not fold

 Riding Comfort of Electric Scooters

-When it’s all set and done, what really matters?
+When all is said and done, what really matters?
 You want to be comfortable while riding your scooter.
 It’s got to feel right.
-That’s why at FluidFreeRide, we look for the best designs available depending on your usage occasion like WideWheel, Mosquito and more.
+That’s why at FluidFreeRide, we look for the best designs available depending on your preferred choice of usage.